folio-org/perf-testing/api-scripts/patron/placing-holds/README.md

 	FROM fs09000000_mod_circulation_storage.request as req GROUP BY jsonb->>'itemId');
 `

-- user_ids_to_clean.csv (the set of users' ids to clean requests, they are used for a DB request.
-They have been created manually using instances_without_requests.csv file in Notepad using replace function with parameters:
-Find What = \n
-Replace with = ',')

 - service_points.csv <br/>
 they are received on UI

-- postgresql-42.2.14.jar (Database driver for DB request)
+- delete_requests.sql (it is a sql script to clean the requests by users' ids)

 ## Thread groups:
-The test contains of 3 thread groups:
+The test contains of 2 thread groups:
 - Login - for identification and authentication, it is executed only 1 time
-- Clean requests - DB request to clean the requests by users' ids.
 - Place an instance-level request - the api test which is tested

 ## Before the test execution:
-need to change JDBC Connection Configuration
-- Database url like `jdbc:postgresql://{host}:{port}/{db_name}`
-- Username
-- Password
+need to clean the requests by users' ids

+- copy the file delete_requests.sql from the jmeter-supported-data folder to carrio-io.
+WinSCP or other applications can be used
+- open carrio-io (using putty or others applications) and run the command `psql -h ${host} -d ${database} -U ${username} -a -f delete_requests.sql`